-Top things to do on the Sapphire Coast
+Things to do and top attractions on the Sapphire Coast

-The pretty town of Eden is one of Australia's best whale watching locations and boasts the third deepest natural harbour in the Southern Hemisphere.
-It's little wonder you'll see lots of yachts here (especially during the Sydney to Hobart Yacht Race; this is the last point before the fleet crosses into Bass Strait).
-The working port of Snug Cove is a great place to see fishermen return each morning with their fresh catch.
-Or pop in to Sprout Eden for fresh local produce for breakfast and lunch.
+Eden is one of Australia's best whale watching locations and boasts the third deepest natural harbour in the Southern Hemisphere.
+The port of Snug Cove is a great place to see fishermen return with their fresh catch.
+Or pop in to Sprout Eden for local produce for breakfast and lunch.
 Visit the Killer Whale Museum and learn about Australia's early whaling history, then head out on a whale watching tour (between September and November).
-You can explore the area by sea kayak with Ocean Wilderness.
-Divers will love a shipwreck scuba dive; you can even stay at the Merimbula Divers Lodge with other divers.
+Divers will love a shipwreck scuba dive; you can even stay at the Merimbula Divers Lodge.
 Follow the Light to Light Walk between Boyds Tower in the south of Ben Boyd National Park to Green Cape Lightstation at the northern end of the park.

 Get a taste for Bega

-Bega is known nationwide for its award-winning cheeses, made from milk produced in the vivid green hills of this area.
+Bega is known for its award-winning cheeses, made from milk produced in this area.
 The town is the business centre of the Sapphire Coast, but feels anything but urban.
-Start your exploration at the Bega Cheese Heritage Centre, which is also home to the Bega Visitor Information Centre.
-At the Heritage Centre you can taste local and other Australian cheeses, or take a seat in the cafe and try a milkshake, coffee or ploughman's lunch.
+Start at the Bega Cheese Heritage Centre, which is home to the Bega Visitor Information Centre.
+Taste local cheeses, or try a milkshake, coffee or ploughman's lunch in the cafe.
 Take a walk around town and enjoy the work of local artists in the Bega Valley Regional Gallery or the artist-run Spiral Gallery.
 Have a picnic alongside the Bega River, or visit Biamanga National Park and enjoy a walk to the tranquil Mumbulla Creek Falls or along the Biamanga Aboriginal Culture Walk.
 Just north of Bega is the stunning Brogo Dam – hire a canoe here and explore.

 Experience the waters and wine of Tathra

-Follow the Tathra-Bermagui Road along the ancient, sea-sculpted coastline of Mimosa Rocks National Park to the quaint town of Tathra.
+Follow the Tathra-Bermagui Road along the sea-sculpted coastline of Mimosa Rocks National Park to Tathra.
 Along the road you'll see Mimosa Wines & Drystone Restaurant, as well as galleries and cafes, so leave enough time to explore.
 You can spot penguins and seals from the historic Tathra Wharf.
-The only remaining sea wharf on the east coast of New South Wales, it has been restored by the National Trust.
 Pop in to The Wharf Locavore for coffee, lunch and local art, or try Fat Tony’s Bar and Grill for a taste of the local seafood.
-If you'd like to see what lies beneath, pop on a snorkel and cruise around Mimosa Rocks.
-To the north lies the serene sanctuary of Bournda National Park, with its empty beaches, freshwater lakes and rugged cliffs.
-Camp next to grazing kangaroos and wallabies and walk among thousands of local wetland birds at Wallagoot Lake.
+Snorkel around Mimosa Rocks before enjoying the serene sanctuary of Bournda National Park.
+Camp next to grazing kangaroos and wallabies at Wallagoot Lake.
 Mountain bike riders will love to explore the rolling bush tracks of Tathra Mountain Bike Trails, a network of more than 50 kilometres (31 miles) of track.
-There's also some great riding to be had in Bermagui, Manna Park and Mandeni.

 Get out, on and under the water

-The Sapphire Coast is an incredibly beautiful stretch of the Australian coastline and there are so many ways you can get out, on and under the water.
-In summer you can hire a kayak or try stand-up paddleboarding with Merimbula Stand-up Paddle in the calm waters near Merimbula and Bermagui.
-Coastlife also offers stand-up paddleboarding, as well as surfing lessons, from beginners to advanced, on the beaches of Merimbula, Tathra and Pambula.
-Australia's Coastal Wilderness Adventures has a range of activities on offer along the coast including snorkelling, prawning and an Ocean to Plate tour on which you head underwater with a snorkel and fins to harvest your own seafood, learn how to prepare the fresh catch and enjoy it matched with local wines.
+There are so many ways you can get out, on and under the water on the Sapphire Coast.
+In summer, you can hire a kayak or try stand-up paddleboarding with Merimbula Stand-up Paddle in the calm waters near Merimbula and Bermagui.
+Coastlife also offers stand-up paddleboarding, as well as surfing lessons, on the beaches of Merimbula, Tathra and Pambula.

 Try watersports and oysters at Merimbula